-As a Philippine passport holder, we, Filipinos, are required to get a VISA before we can enter the borders of most, if not all, European countries, particularly the Schengen member countries of Europe.
+As a Philippine passport holder, we Filipinos are required to get a VISA first before we can enter the borders of most, if not all, European countries, particularly the Schengen member countries of Europe.

 If you are planning to visit Europe, It is highly recommended to secure a Schengen VISA for you to be able to move freely, as free as a bird, in 26 countries within the Schengen Zone.

 Let us say you want to visit Eiffel tower of France, and you also want to visit Vatican of Italy, and all other beautiful cities in Europe, Schengen VISA is all you need to explore each and every country in Europe.